arb/celebrate/README.md

 - `[opts]` - an optional `object` with the following keys
   - `statusCode` - `number` that will be used for the response status code in the event of an error.
 Must be greater than 399 and less than 600.
 It must also be a number available to the node [HTTP module](https://nodejs.org/api/http.html#http_http_status_codes).
 Defaults to 400.

-If the error response format does not suite your needs, you are encouraged to write your own and check `isCelebrate(err)` to format celebrate errors to your liking.
+If the error response format does not suite your needs, you are encouraged to write your own and check [`isCelebrateError(err)`](#iscelebrateerrorerr) to format celebrate errors to your liking.

 Errors origintating from the `celebrate()` middleware are [`CelebrateError`](#celebrateerrorerror-segment-opts) objects.